-Albemarle County Office of Housing is a Public Housing Agency in Charlottesville, Virginia that participates in the Section 8 Housing Choice Voucher (HCV), and Section 8 Project-Based Rental Assistance (PBRA) programs.
-As of April 7th, 2020, Albemarle County Office of Housing has 1 waiting lists that are open now or opening soon.
+Albemarle County Office of Housing is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Section 8 Project-Based Rental Assistance (PBRA) programs.
+As of January 18th, 2022, Albemarle County Office of Housing has 1 waiting lists that are open now or opening soon.

 Albemarle County Office of Housing serves Albemarle County.